Just a little pit stop on the farewell tour...

 - Goomba Stomp: The Cyberman stepping on Bitey the Cybermat.

-- Rory and Amy are only in the episode for a handful of seconds and he still manages to be this by carrying her many, many bags of clothes.
+- Henpecked Husband: Rory and Amy are only in the episode for a handful of seconds and he still manages to be this by carrying her many, many bags of clothes.

 - Hidden Depths: Craig, Bumbling Dad and chubby First Girl Wins, is immediately chosen as the new Cyber-Leader.
 And immediately destroys the Cybermen through the Power of Love.

-- Ho Yay: To the point where The Doctor and Craig being Mistaken for Gay is even a running plot-thread.
+- Homoerotic Subtext: To the point where the Doctor and Craig being Mistaken for Gay is even a running plot-thread.